uzchan98/doosan-robot2/dsr_example2/realtime_control/README.md

 The overall response has improved.
-A 30-seconds test results showed a response time of up to 0.13 ms.
+A 30-seconds test results showed a maximum response time of 13 ms.

 **Not suitable for torque control.**